-(c) Summary of evidence by District representatives;
+(e) Summary of evidence by APCD representatives;

-(d) Evidence and Argument by moving party;
+(f) Evidence and argument by moving party;

-(e) Evidence and Argument by responding party;
+(g) Evidence and argument by responding party;

-(f) Public testimony;
+(h) Public testimony;

-(g) Rebuttal evidence or argument, where necessary.
+(i) Rebuttal evidence or argument, where necessary.

 allocated for testimony on particular issues and for each individual

 The Hearing Board may take official notice of any matter which may be